Skip to Content Facebook Feature Image

 “The North Korean regime must abandon the delusion that nuclear weapons will protect them,” Yoon said.

 During the ceremony, the South Korean military displayed about 340 military equipment and weapons systems.
 Among them was its most powerful Hyunmoo-5 ballistic missile, which observers say is capable of carrying an 8-ton conventional warhead that can penetrate deep into the earth and destroy underground bunkers in North Korea.
-It was the first time for South Korea to disclose that missile.

-Later Tuesday, South Korea will parade its troops and weapons through the streets of Seoul, the capital, as part of efforts to boost military morale and demonstrate its deterrence capabilities against potential North Korean aggressions.
+Later Tuesday, South Korea paraded its troops and weapons through the streets of Seoul, the country's capital, as part of efforts to boost military morale and demonstrate its deterrence capabilities against potential North Korean aggressions.

 Since taking office in 2022, Yoon, a conservative, has put a stronger military alliance with the U.S. and an improved trilateral Seoul-Washington-Tokyo security cooperation at the center of his security polices to cope with North Korea’s advancing nuclear program.
-In recent years, North Korea has performed a provocative of missile tests and threatened to use nuclear weapons preemptively in potential conflicts with South Korea and the United States.
+In recent years, North Korea has performed a provocative run of missile tests and threatened to use nuclear weapons preemptively in potential conflicts with South Korea and the United States.

 Last month, concerns about North Korea’s bomb program further grew after it published photos of a secretive facility to enrich uranium for nuclear weapons.
 It was North Korea’s first unveiling of a uranium-enrichment facility since it showed one at the country’s main Yongbyon nuclear complex to visiting American scholars in 2010.

-South Korean officials say North Korea will likely try to further dial up tensions with provocative weapons tests ahead of the U.S. election to increase its leverage in future diplomacy with a new U.S. government.
+South Korean officials say North Korea will likely try to further dial up tensions with high-profile weapons tests ahead of the U.S. election to increase its leverage in future diplomacy with a new U.S. government.
 Experts say North Korea likely thinks an expanded nuclear arsenal would help it win bigger U.S. concessions like extensive sanctions relief.

 Earlier Tuesday, North Korea’s vice defense minister, Kim Kang Il, slammed the U.S. for its temporary deployments of powerful military assets to South Korea and vowed strong responses.
 He cited the recent visit of a U.S. nuclear-powered submarine and Tuesday's B-1B flyover.